schaarw/tibberdisplay/Readme.md

 * (*optional*) Within this cloned github repository, you can do a `esphome compile tibberdisplay.yaml` to just compile the application.
 If this works, do the next step to verify all is set up.

+## USB Cable

-* Within this cloned github repository, do a `esphome run tibberdisplay.yaml --device=<<IP of you device>>` to build & deploy the tibber application onto your device.
+* Within this cloned github repository, do a `esphome run tibberdisplay.yaml --device=/dev/cu.SLAB_USBtoUART` to build & deploy the tibber application onto your device via USB to serial connection.
+This device name differes between unix, mac and windows.

+## OTA (over the air update)
+* Also, if you do a `esphome run tibberdisplay.yaml --device=<<IP of you device>>` to build & deploy the tibber application onto your device via over-the air.

 # Testing & Debugging

+## ESP Home Cli
+More infos about the ESPHome CLI: https://esphome.io/guides/cli/

 ## Testing your Tibber Token in the console :
 The token is a Header Parameter that is used in the Authorization HTTP Header.